Food safety for businesses

 - The Public Health (Control of Infectious Disease) Regulations 1984

-Hazard analysis for food business
+Hazard analysis (HACCP) for food Safety Management Systems

 The Food Safety and Hygiene (England) Regulations 2013 require food businesses to examine their own operations and to identify the controls necessary to protect the safety of food.

 Undertaking a hazard analysis as part of your HACCP (Hazard Analysis Critical Control Points) is a legal requirement for all food businesses.
 You must also provide this analysis in writing.
 Such documents are often referred to as a food safety management system.

 The requirement is broken up in to seven individual requirements: